caregiving / Death doula support

 PET DOULA SUPPORT

-I also offer support for individuals and families navigating the end of life of a beloved animal companion.
+I also offer support for individuals and families navigating the terminal decline of a beloved animal companion.
 Pet doula support offers compassionate guidance, emotional presence, and practical support before, during, and after loss.

 This may include: